XuyangAbert/OUFSDFC/README.md

-# Streaming feature selection framework using dyanmic density-based feature stream clustering (SFS-DFC)
+# Streaming feature selection framework using dyanmic density-based feature stream clustering (OUFSDFC)

 # Description:
 The "Supplemental-Results.pdf" file shows the number of selected features for all seven compared SFS methods and the proposed SFS-DFC method.
 Some discussions are provided as well.